-In December 2021, through the adoption of MM38.51, Council directed the General Manager, Seniors Services and Long-term Care, to lead a review of the Seniors Health and Wellness model, including how hub sites are selected and make recommendations to Toronto Community Housing Corporation and Toronto Seniors Housing Corporation related to implementation.
+In December 2021, through the adoption of MM38.51, Council directed the General Manager, Seniors Services and Long-term Care (SSLTC), to lead a review of the Seniors Health and Wellness model, including how hub sites are selected and make recommendations to Toronto Community Housing Corporation and Toronto Seniors Housing Corporation related to implementation.
+Under the same motion, Council requested that Toronto Community Housing Corporation, given feedback from senior tenants, remove 145 Strathmore Boulevard from consideration as a hub site pending review of Seniors Health and Wellness model.